Obmud2/aicore-data-collection/README.md

 TODO:
 - Add test cases for AWS uploads
-- Add checking for duplicate data uploads
+- Add checking for duplicate data uploads and scraping